neha-wadia/neha-wadia.github.io/index.md

 You can find me at nwadia _at_ flatironinstitute _dot_ org.\
 Here is my [Google Scholar](https://scholar.google.com/citations?hl=en&user=5qC5g3MAAAAJ) page.

-I am on the academic job market this fall.
+I am on the academic job market in the 2025-26 cycle.